ciencia

 3. Assuming g = 9.81 m/s² everywhere: Standard gravity (9.80665 m/s²) is a defined NIST constant, but real g ranges from 9.764 m/s² (equatorial mountain tops) to 9.834 m/s² (polar sea level).
 Using the wrong g introduces proportional T error via √g.

 4. Ignoring air resistance and pivot friction: In a real pendulum, damping gradually reduces amplitude.
-The formula gives the undamped natural period; real clocks use an escapement mechanism precisely to compensate for this energy loss and maintain constant amplitude.
+The formula gives the undamped natural period; real clocks use an escapement mechanism to compensate for this energy loss and maintain constant amplitude.

 5. Confusing period with half-period: A "tick" on a grandfather clock is a half-period (one directional swing).
 T = 2.00 s means 1 second per tick, not 2 seconds.
 Misreading this doubles or halves all timing calculations.